-Don’t just show up and shoot!
-Whenever possible, scout the location a week in advance so you can plan with your client exactly where the proposal should take place.
+Don’t just show up and start shooting!
+Whenever possible, scout the location a week in advance so you can plan with your client exactly where the surprise should take place.

-If it’s not possible to visit the site until shoot-day, make sure you have a clear way of communicating any last-minute details with your client.
-This can be tricky if the photographs are meant to be a secret, but with a bit of planning, you can pull it off!
+If it’s not possible to visit the site until the day, make sure you have a clear way of communicating any last-minute details with your client.
+This can be tricky if the photographs are meant to be a secret, but with a bit of planning, any photographer can pull it off!

 DO: Have A Plan B In Place